tracehubpm/tracehub/README.md

 label: Update License year to 2024
 description: |
   Lets update a copyright year in our License to 2024
-cost: 20 minutes
+cost: 20
 role: ARC
 ```

 The element `label` represents the job name.
 The element `description` represents description of the job.
-The element `cost` represents an estimation of this job, positive integer value.
+The element `cost` represents an estimation in **minutes** of this job, positive integer value.
 The element `role` represents a required role for assigning on the job.
 If not specified, then it will be DEV.